Ray Staples - The Room

 gonna get.
 This is what you'll be having."
 She reached into

-another brown shopping bag and pulled out samples of wonderfully
+another brown-paper shopping bag and pulled out samples of wonderfully

 bright, brilliant and happy colours.